InfoSecFor

 Design Transparency

-Last Updated: April 29, 2025
+Last Updated: July 13, 2025

 InfoSecFor is built on transparency and minimalism.
-You might have seen the disclaimer on the homepage: “This site influences you – colors, words, design.
-Question everything!”
-This page dives into how my design choices might shape your perception subconscious (a concept called "priming") and invites you to stay critical.
+You might have seen the disclaimer on the homepage: "This site influences you – colors, words, design.
+Question everything!"
+This page dives into how my design choices might shape your perception subconsciously (a concept called "priming") and invites you to stay critical.

 1. Colors and Their Influence